MingaEditor.Shell.InputRouter behaviour (Minga v0.1.0)

 }

 Returns the input handler stack for this shell.
-Overlay handlers (picker, completion, conflict prompt) sit above the surface and intercept keys first; surface handlers (dashboard, file tree, agent panel, mode dispatch) handle keys when no overlay claims them.
+Overlay handlers (picker, completion, conflict prompt) sit above the surface and intercept keys first; surface handlers (file tree, agent panel, mode dispatch) handle keys when no overlay claims them.